zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DatePickerAnimation.md

 ### open

-The animation(s) used for displaying of the pop-up.
+The animation played when the calendar popup is opened.

 #### Returns
 `\Kendo\UI\DatePickerAnimation`